cloudhunting/cloudhunting/docs/aws/initial-access/default-accounts.md

 title: Anonymous Principle Successful Requests
 id: c8d96265-dde3-43a9-a7d2-ea48bca8e62a
 status: test
-description: Detects successful requests by Anonymous Principle which can lead for public exposure
+description: Detects successful requests by Anonymous Principle which can indicate on public exposure
 author: asafaprozper
 date: 2022/11/01
 tags: